ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Report Request Discovery

-A Mail Receiver discovers reporting requests when it looks up a DMARC policy record that corresponds to an RFC5322.From domain on received mail.
+A Mail Receiver discovers reporting requests when it looks up a DMARC Policy Record that corresponds to an RFC5322.From domain on received mail.
 The presence of the "rua" tag specifies where to send feedback.